-TH5381 Essentials for Theological Development: 3 Credits
+TH5381 Essentials for Theological Development

-This course is a basic introduction to the classifications, divisions, and scope of theology.
-Topics covered include: the study of Scripture through biblical, historical, systematic, practical and spiritual theology.
-From each division, one aspect of theology will be introduced (For example: biblical, the theology of Philippians; historical, Byzantine thought; systematic, the doctrine of God; practical, the doctrine of the vocational calling; spiritual, theology of spiritual disciplines).
+Essentials for Theological Development is a basic introduction to the classifications, divisions, and scope of theology.
+Topics covered include the study of Scripture through biblical, historical, systematic, practical and spiritual theology.
+From each division, one aspect of theology will be introduced.
 Special emphasis is placed on theology as a lived experience that gives direction to one's worldview and that is not solely an academic study.

-TH5382 Pentecostal Foundations for Theology and Ministry: 3 Credits
+TH5382 Pentecostal Foundations for Theology and Ministry